TheEdward162/Apo-Light-Control/README.md

 ## APO Light Control

-The ultimate solution for your home or office lighting needs using mesh networking and the awesome MZ_APO boards.
+The ultimate solution for your home or office lighting needs using mesh networking and the awesome [MZ_APO](https://cw.fel.cvut.cz/wiki/courses/b35apo/documentation/mz_apo/start) boards.
-Starting at $249.99!

-For more info, check out the [wiki](https://gitlab.fel.cvut.cz/lavusedu/APO_SEM/wikis/home).
+Made in collaboration with [a panda](https://github.com/klarajanouskova) as a semster homework.